bemurphy/lorem-image-ware/README.md

 The helper will add a class of `lorem-image` to tags for you, as well as populate the dimensions and set inline height and width styling on the image.

+## Todo

+Use cache-control and ETag support for browser caching

 ## Contributing

 1. Fork it